Sifchain/cryptoeconomics/liquidity-mining-rewards-apr-2020/README.md

 for each timestep
   for each user
     for each currency
-      - on +: create new tickets with 1x multiplier
+      - on +: create new tickets with 25% multiplier
-      - on -: burn lowest tickets and their shares
+      - on -: burn worst tickets and release their rewards
-      - on claim: reset lowest tickets and burn their shares for each ticket process share generation and ticket growth move rowan from locked pool to unlocked pool save new state as global state at timestep
+      - on claim: reset all tickets and release their rewards for each ticket process share generation and reward accrual save new state as global state at timestep
 ```